daos-stack/daos/src/rebuild/README.md

 overlap with ongoing rebuilds.
 So for multiple failures, these rules are applied

-- If the rebuild initiator failes during rebuild, then the object shards being rebuilt on the initiator should be ignored, which will be handled by next rebuild.
+- If the rebuild initiator fails during rebuild, then the object shards being rebuilt on the initiator should be ignored, which will be handled by next rebuild.
-- If rebuild initiator can not fetch the data from other replicas due to the failure, it will switch to other replicas if avaible.
+- If rebuild initiator can not fetch the data from other replicas due to the failure, it will switch to other replicas if available.
 - A target in rebuild does not need to re-scan its objects or reset rebuild progress for the current failure if another failure has occurred.
 - When there are multiple failures, if the number of failed targets from